javascript-tutorial/en.javascript.info/1-js/04-object-basics/06-constructor-new/article.md

 When a function is executed as `new User(...)`, it does the following steps:

 1. A new empty object is created and assigned to `this`.
-2. The function executes.
+2. The function body executes.
 Usually it modifies `this`, adds new properties to it.
 3. The value of `this` is returned.

 In other words, `new User(...)` does something like: